Bosruck Tunnel Special Route Toll

-Last updated: 19.02.2026 Reading time: 4 Minute(s)
+Last updated: 02.07.2026 Reading time: 4 Minute(s)

 What is the Bosruck Tunnel?

-Bosruck Tunnel as a special toll route
+Bosruck Tunnel as a Special Toll Route

-• The lane for the route toll is already marked in green 200 metres before the actual toll station, in order to avoid last-minute lane changes directly before the toll station as much as possible.
+• The lane for the route toll is already marked in green 200 metres before the actual toll station, in order to avoid last-minute lane changes immediately before the toll station as much as possible.

 Accessibility

-Travelling to Slovenia and Croatia
+Travel to Slovenia and Croatia

-The Europamaut team wishes you a pleasant journey
+The Europamaut team wishes you a pleasant journey!

 FAQ about the Bosruck Tunnel